typelevel/algebra/README.md

 This repo represents an attempt to unify the basic algebraic type classes from [Spire](http://github.com/non/spire) and [Algebird](http://github.com/twitter/algebird).
-By targeting just these type classes, the hope is that we can distribute a package with no dependencies that works with Scala 2.9 and 2.10+.
+By targeting just these type classes, we will distribute an `algebra` package with no dependencies that works with Scala 2.10 and 2.11, and which can be shared by all Scala libraries interesting in abstract algebra.

 ## what we have so far

-This repo has been seeded with most of the contents of `spire.algebra`.
-Over the next week or two we will be removing "extraneous" type classes and adding additional ones as needed.
-Discussions over removals and additions shoudl take place on pull requests.
+This repo has been seeded with most of the contents of `spire.algebra`, and has been modified to fit an initially-conservative and shared vision for algebraic type classes.
+Discussions over removals and additions should take place on the issue tracker or on relevant pull requests.

 ## participants